-Gonzalez said the gunman fired at her as she tried to get out and find her daughter.
+Gonzalez said the gunman fired at her as she tried to get out to get her girl.
 She saw the man’s face but he said nothing.

 Jessie Sanders told CNN affiliate KCRA he tried to draw the gunman’s attention away from the school.

-He said he ran over to the school when he heard the crack of a semi-automatic rifle.
+He said he ran over to the school when he heard the crack of the semi-automatic rifle.

-“When I get there, the dude was shooting through the windows,” he told the Sacramento TV station.
+“When I get there, the dude was shooting through the windows,” he told the Sacramento-based station.
 “And I said, ‘Hey why don’t you shoot this way instead.’ “

 Sanders said a bullet grazed his right forearm.